9 June 2025

 A new therapist arrives in the fourth and final season, as Emmy winner Uzo Aduba stars as the observant, empathetic therapist Dr Brooke Taylor, who takes over from Dr Weston.
 As with Dr Weston, though, Dr Taylor finds her encounters with patients reawakening her own past, unresolved trauma, as she draws on those experiences to try to connect with them, and urge them to be honest about what they’re dealing with.

-8. Hartstog
+9. Hartstog

 South African Afrikaans-language docudrama movie Hartstog was originally released exactly 50 years after pioneering cardiac surgeon Dr Christiaan Barnard and his team performed the world’s first successful heart transplant on 3 December 1967.

 Screenwriter Deon Opperman tackles this medical breakthrough in three parallel storylines.
 In the first, the Washkansky family anxiously await a heart donor for Louis (Russel Savadier), who’s seriously ill.
 In the second, the Darvall family suffer a tragic loss in an accident and make a brave sacrifice after 25-year-old Denise Darvall (Caitlin Kilburn) is declared brain dead.
+And in the third, Dr Chris Barnard (Carel Nel) leads a team of 30 healthcare experts at the hospital to give Louis a second chance at life, while Chris leans on the emotional support of his wife Aletta (Quinne Brown) and his surgeon brother, Marius (Jacques Bessenger), who assists during the operation.

-9. Wounds
+10. Wounds

 The series title refers to not only the wounds that get treated in the fictional Healing Hands Hospital, but also the inner wounds that the medical professionals – especially nurses – grapple with daily.

-Neo Masonda (Samke Makhoda) is the new intern nurse at Healing Hands but she’s snuck in using her sister Busiswe’s identity because the skeletons in Neo’s closet forced her to drop out of nursing school.
+Neo Masonda (Samke Makhoda) is the new intern nurse at Healing Hands but she snuck in there using her sister Busiswe’s identity because the skeletons in Neo’s closet forced her to drop out of nursing school.
 Now she’s forced to keep up this façade.
 Will she be caught out?
 That’s the drama!

-Heart-breaking stories from fatal sickness to miscarriages will be part of this series’ storylines that aim to tug at viewers’ heartstrings with a surgical precision, while it shines a light on the difficulties that our public hospitals face, from financial issues to faulty and old equipment.
+Heart-breaking stories, from fatal sickness to miscarriages, will be part of this series’ storylines that aim to tug at viewers’ heartstrings with a surgical precision, while it shines a light on the difficulties that our public hospitals face, from financial issues to faulty and old equipment.

 Gossip spreads like wildfire and drama is always just around the corner in the halls of Binneland Clinic in the Afrikaans soapie Binnelanders.
 At Koster (Hans Strydom) rules the hospital with an iron fist, and there is nothing more important to him than his hospital and family.
 He will move heaven and earth to protect those two, and he isn’t above breaking the law (but keeping his hands clean) to ensure it.